paytrail/documentation/content/legacy/e1-interface/fields.md

 #### `INCLUDE_VAT`
 **Type:** `Number[1]`

 Whether VAT is included in prices given in `ITEM` records.
 Value `1` indicates that VAT is included in given price.
 Value `0` indicates that price does not include VAT.
-Use the webshop native value to avoid rounding errors.
-That means, if product prices are saved without VAT in the webshop software, use `0` and if prices are saved with VAT, use `1`.
+Use the website native value to avoid rounding errors.
+That means, if product prices are saved without VAT in the website software, use `0` and if prices are saved with VAT, use `1`.
 If using the Collector payment method, the value **must** be `1`.
 Collector will not be available if the value is `0`.

 #### `ITEMS (*)`
 **Type:** `Number[3]`